 There are about 193 recognized countries in the United Nations, and an additional two with "non-observer status."
-Since Nabongo began her travel project in 2016, she has visited 109 of them.
-Her goal is to reach 172 by the end of this year.
-She would then visit any remaining countries by summer 2019.
+Since Nabongo began her travel project in 2016, she has visited 156 of them.
+Her initial goal was to reach 172 by the end of 2018 and then visit any remaining countries by summer 2019.
 She’s also founded a company called “Jet Black,” which organizes custom trips for small groups to Africa and sells branded travel gear like passport covers and t-shirts.
 She also partners with hotel and hospitality brands who sometimes offer her free stays in exchange for favorable social media posts and ratings.
 She often travels alone and seeks out accommodations where there will be 24-hour front desk attendance to help her feel more secure.
 When possible, she has friends join her as well.

 "Racism is a thing.
 There's nothing we can do to get around that.
 History has made it that way.
 I exist as a Black person in this world and I'm not going to let that hinder me from going anywhere I want to go.
 Namely, everywhere."

 Nabongo serves as a cultural ambassador of sorts as she is engaged all over the world about her experiences as a person of color in America.
 With each exchange, she has the opportunity to speak candidly around issues of race and culture to broaden perspectives of people of color who may be afraid to travel.
-By the end of this year, Nabongo hopes to visit 172 countries, and complete her mission to travel to all 195 countries by the summer of 2019.
+Nabongo hopes to complete her mission to travel to all 195 countries by the summer of 2019.